lduvvuri/In-Situ-Sampler/README.md

 #Transistor as a switch
-Darlington’s can be used to yield very high amplification of a control current (since a Darlington's total gain is equal to the product of the gains of the two BJT transistors it is made from).
-These are generally used for high-current loads.
+Darlington’s can be used to yield very high amplification of a control current (since a Darlington's total gain is equal to the product of the gains of the two BJT transistors it is made from) These are generally used for high-current loads.